 Sign in or buy a plan to view this innovation

 Robots in the home are currently limited to Roombas and smart appliances that can seem less like The Bicentennial Man and more like computers on wheels.
 There’s a growing trend to make robots act more like humans however, and we’ve already covered Budgee, the helper robot that carries luggage and follows its owners wherever they go.
 Now Jibo is a friendly robot that uses facial recognition and natural language processing to offer personal assistance in the home, and perhaps become a new member of the family.

-Rather than working in the background however, the robot has been designed to be social.
+Rather than working in the background, however, the robot has been designed to be social.
 Users can call on it to take photos or video of special family moments and it tracks body movement and facial expressions to make sure everyone’s in the shot and looks happy.
 It can also give out personalized reminders depending on who’s in the room, and read bedtime stories complete with sound effects and matching graphics.
+Significantly, it can also place orders for food and goods upon request.
 Jibo is responsive and uses it’s swivelling base to make sure it’s facing family members before speaking.

 While many companies and labs have been working on humanoid robotics for decades, Jibo may be the most characterful and also affordable robotic assistant.
 It’s currently available to pre-order from USD 499 via Indiegogo, and the company’s already sold out of its first batch due to be shipped in 2015.
 Are there other ways to make technology more friendly?